It was quite the way for Hon. Catherine Callbeck to overcome her shyness.

 “I found Opposition difficult because I would rather get on with something and get it done rather than criticize the governing party, so I would rather be in the government side.”

 RETURN TO RED SOIL – LEADING THE PARTY AND THE PROVINCE

-Ghiz's resignation was announced on October 1992, and the convention to select a new party leader was slated to take place in January 1993.
-Callbeck first turned down requests that she seek the party's top job, but the calls continued.
-Finally, Callbeck relented.
+Ghiz's resignation was announced in October 1992, and the convention to select a new party leader was slated to take place in January 1993.

 “I had been in provincial before and in provincial you are closer to the people.
 I like constituency work very much.
 You get a great sense of satisfaction out of helping somebody or solving their problems.”

 On Jan.
-23, 1993, Callbeck won the Liberal leadership and was sworn in as Prince Edward Island’s premier -- the first woman in the province’s history to hold the position.
+23, 1993, Callbeck won the Liberal leadership by a rather large margin over the two men seeking the job.
+On Jan.
+25, 1993, she was sworn in as Prince Edward Island’s Premier -- the first woman in the province’s history to hold the position.